 To submit a voucher request, an eligible dealer needs only a Purchase Order that makes clear that HVIP funding would be applied.
 The documents needed for redemption of an HVIP vehicle voucher can be found in the HVIP Voucher Redemption Checklist.

 No, you cannot.
 There should be no sharing of VPC logins within a dealership.
-Multiple individuals at dealerships can become HVIP-trained: this would allow for multiple individuals to sign off on paperwork for the same voucher and would allow for each dealer to submit and track voucher requests on the VPC.
+Up to three individuals at dealerships can become HVIP-trained: this would allow for multiple individuals to sign off on paperwork for the same voucher and would allow for each dealer to submit and track voucher requests on the VPC.

 It is against HVIP policy to provide funding for vehicles that are delivered/paid for ahead of voucher request.
 If a vehicle is paid for/delivered ahead of voucher request, the vehicle dealer and purchaser can appeal to CARB to allow for an exception.
 Please contact email@example.com for more information.

 Vehicle eligibility is handled by the California Air Resources Board.
 Please contact firstname.lastname@example.org for more information.

 Yes, conversions of trucks and buses from internal combustion to hybrid and zero-emission can be funded through HVIP.
 Please refer to the FY20-21 Voucher Funding Table for more information.